Victor Emmanuel III: Armistice with the Allies

 On 12 September, the Germans launched Operation Eiche and rescued Mussolini from captivity.
 In a short time, he established a new Fascist state in northern Italy, the Italian Social Republic (Repubblica Sociale Italiana).
-This was never more than a German-dominated puppet state, but it did compete for the allegiance of the Italian people with Badoglio's government in the south.
+This was nothing more than a German-dominated puppet state, but it did compete for the allegiance of the Italian people with Badoglio's government in the south.

 By this time, it was apparent that Victor Emmanuel was irrevocably tainted by his earlier support of the Fascist regime.
 At a 10 April meeting, under pressure from ACC officials Robert Murphy and Harold Macmillan, Victor Emmanuel transferred most of his constitutional powers to his son, Crown Prince Umberto.
-Privately, Victor Emmanuel told General Noel Mason-MacFarlane that by forcing him to give power to Umberto, the Allies were effectively giving power to the Communists.
+Privately, Victor Emmanuel told General Mason-MacFarlane that by forcing him to give power to Umberto, the Allies were effectively giving power to the Communists.

 By this time, however, events had moved beyond Victor Emmanuel's ability to control.
 After Rome was liberated on 4 June, he turned over his remaining powers to Umberto and named him Lieutenant General of the Realm, while nominally retaining the title of king.